Drienn/withRedux/README.md

 import posts from "./posts"; //Or whatever paths import authors from "./authors";
 import comments from "./comments";
-import * as postActions from "../actions/posts";
+import * as postsActions from "../actions/posts";
 import * as authorsActions from "../actions/authors";
 import * as commentsActions from "../actions/comments";
 ```